huongbuivan/SangRepository/oms/JavaStudy/README.md

 5. Compliance:

 Many security standards and regulations (e.g., GDPR, PCI DSS) require the secure handling of sensitive data, including hashing passwords.

+# @Transactional Support for DB Transactions

+The @Transactional annotation in Spring and Spring Boot provides support for managing database transactions.
+It simplifies transaction management by allowing you to define transactional boundaries declaratively.

+## How It Works

+1. Automatic Transaction Management: When a method annotated with @Transactional is called, Spring creates a new transaction or uses an existing one if applicable.

+2. Commit or Rollback:

+- If the method executes successfully, the transaction is committed.

+- If a runtime exception is thrown, the transaction is rolled back automatically.

+## Common Propagation Levels:

+REQUIRED: Default, joins the existing transaction or creates a new one.

+REQUIRES_NEW: Suspends the current transaction and starts a new one.

+SUPPORTS: Executes within a transaction if one exists.

+## Common Isolation Levels:

+READ_COMMITTED: Prevents dirty reads.

+REPEATABLE_READ: Prevents dirty and non-repeatable reads.

+SERIALIZABLE: Most restrictive; prevents phantom reads.